oliviachang29/studyguides/_category/apcs.md

 ---
+title: apcs
-title: AP Computer Science
+long_title: AP Computer Science
+permalink: "/category/apcs/"
 description: "The study of the theory, experimentation, and engineering that form the basis for the design and use of computers."
-permalink: "/category/apcs/"
 color: "#6E7783"
-category: "apcs"
 ---